achirasarker/weather-station/README.md

 # weather-station

-Sends weather data to the ThingSpeak platform through WIfI.
+Collects weather data using the DHT11 sensor, then sends it to the ThingSpeak platform using an ESP8266 WiFi module.